Rhettus/blog/_posts/2024-09-07-om-1-birds-in-flight-settings.md

 This settings allows manual focus override while still using autofocus, it can be handy when the camera gets confused and focuses on the wrong thing.
 ![](../assets/img/OM-1/AF+MF.jpg)

 This setting puts boxes around the bird, the birds head and hopefully the birds eye.
-I use on1 as opposed to on2 which also shows green boxes over the focus area.
-I really try to look for the head and eye boxes and on2 tends to get in the way.
+I use `on1` as opposed to `on2` which also shows green boxes over the focus area.
+I really try to look for the head and eye boxes before pressing the shutter, `on2` tends to get in the way.
 ![](../assets/img/OM-1/AF%20Area%20Pointer.jpg)

 Back button AF is enabled by default but so is focusing by half pressing the shutter button.
 I disable the half press shutter button AF and just focus with the `AF-ON` button on the rear of the camera